 The caverns are relatively small, and made me feel as though I had entered a movie set.
 Dramatic surreal sculptures snaked their way down from the towering roof or ascended majestically from the floor, forming towers, pillars and chandelier-like protrusions that fade in and out of the thin recessed light, while eerie shadows danced about.
 The towering domed roof spread majestically overhead, causing me to crane my neck constantly as fleet little bats zipped past.
 I kept a sharp lookout for the ring-tailed cat I was told kept residence there and found his lair, but alas he had gone walkabout during my visit.

 Thousands of multicolored stalactites dangle overhead like giant fingers reaching out to caress the visitor and if you look long enough, as I did, you may start to see faces and familiar objects in the rocks.

 A cement path made my excursion easy for the most part but since I am large in girth, I had to suck in the old stomach to get past a couple tight spots along the way.
-That aside, anyone can make the trip with no spelunking experience necessary.
-Two major sets of caverns are open to the public for tours, but a third cavern requires technical skills, permits, a ranger guide, and equipment, as it is entered by a 300-foot drop.
+Two major sets of caverns are open to the public for tours.

 If you go